-Carly B is available ( Updated 08-18-2017 )
+Carly B is available ( Updated 10-22-2017 )

 We rescued Carly with her 3 puppies when they were about 2 weeks old.
 The pups eyes were not even open yet.
 They had a 4th sibling that was given away prior to us rescuing them.
 Carly B was significantly smaller than her siblings and was also missing a toe on her left hind foot.
 This probably happened when she was born as she had a scab where the toe should have been.
 It didn't affect her mobility then or now.

 The feeding tube combined with oral medications and upright feeding did the trick and Carly B started to get back on track.
 Once she was eating well by mouth her feeding tube was removed.
-Carly B eats canned food formed into small meatballs and requires a Bailey Chair to keep her upright while eating and for 20 minutes after.
+Carly B eats canned food formed into small meatballs and requires a Bailey Chair to keep her upright while eating and for 10 - 20 minutes after.
 She is also on a few medications to help move the food through her GI tract.
 She also gets liquids in her chair so gravity can help everything get to her stomach and stay there.
 The vet will continue to monitor her condition as she grows up and we are hoping with good management her condition will continue to improve.